tomtran90/CarND-Traffic-Sign-Classifier-P2/README.md

 ![Classes](hist.png)

-This is a sample image.
+This is a sample of the images.

 ![Sample](download.png)